Table of contents

 Do you want to sponsor one?

 Right now, it takes approximately $1300 to handle the production and handling of a Beat Box.
 If you’re willing to sponsor a box, we’d love to put your name on the box with a plate that’s placed on the box with your choice of customization!
-Contact firstname.lastname@example.org if you’re interested, or donate below immediately!
+Contact firstname.lastname@example.org if you’re interested!
+Want to add a sticker to your sponsored box?
+Take a look here for placements.

 Do we have a more press release-y version of this?
 Sure!